Klye-1002/ECE-143-Project-Group-2/README.md

 - Jupyter notebook which shows all the visualizations

 ### Data
-The data is already downloaded from Kaggle and we delete some unused data.
+The data in `./data/` is already downloaded from Kaggle and we delete some unused data.

 You are highly recommended to use our downloaded data because the origin dataset is large.

 You can also downloaded the data youself (Kaggel account needed) and put them in `./data/`
 ```shell
 pip install kaggle
 ```
 After kaggle api, you need to export your Kaggle username and token to the environment.
 The instruction can be found at [kaggle-api](https://github.com/Kaggle/kaggle-api)
 ```shell
 kaggle competitions download -c petfinder-adoption-prediction
 ```